pertschuk/pertschuk.github.io/_pages/terms.md

 ### **18. Policies**

-You agree that your use of the Services is subject to our Acceptable Use Policy and Privacy Policy, each of which is incorporated into this Agreement.
+You agree that your use of the Services is subject to our Privacy Policy (https://docs.answerbot.app/privacy-policy/).

 ### **19. Changes**